Mageshwaran18/Interview_Prep/Java/Basics.md

 ## Java Features
-- **Platform Independence**: "Write Once, Run Anywhere"
+- **Platform Independence**: "Write Once, Run Anywhere" Java is said to be "Write Once, Run Anywhere" (WORA) because of its platform-independent nature, made possible by the Java Virtual Machine (JVM).

+🔹 What does "Write Once, Run Anywhere" mean?
+It means that you can:

+Write your Java code on one machine (e.g., Windows),

+Compile it into bytecode, and

+Run that same bytecode on any other system (e.g., Linux, macOS, Android), without changing or recompiling your source code, as long as there's a JVM available.
 - **Object-Oriented**: Based on objects and classes
 - **Robust**: Strong memory management, exception handling
 - **Secure**: No pointer arithmetic, bytecode verification